wdobbels/morpho-mstar/README.md

 ## Image format

-Use the log-scaled images (with automatic scaling value), and convert to jpg.
+Use the log-scaled images (with automatic scaling value), and convert to png.
 A good pixel scale seems to be 128x128, for which the results are a few percentage better than for the 69x69 pixel sizes.
 It is possible to train first on 69x69 and then further tune (transfer learning) on 128x128.

 ## Additional metadata